• Skip to primary navigation

 Overhead view of home fries in a white bowl with a spoon inserted into it.

 Over the last few years, the air fryer has become my preferred way to cook any type of potato.
-Some of our favorites include these air fryer baby potatoes, air fryer potato wedges and air fryer potato slices.
+Some of our favorites include these air fryer baby potatoes, air fryer potato wedges, air fryer parmesan potatoes and air fryer potato slices.

 So, naturally, I had to try making home fries in the air fryer!
 They get crispy without any butter and very little oil, and they take less time than pan-fried home fries as you don’t need to boil or soak the potatoes.